The $49.1 Billion Opportunity

 Data consolidation with insight-driven architecture.
 One platform for ingestion, processing, AI, and visualization.

-Delivering the most comprehensive integrated solution ahead of the competition — simple, agile, and purpose-built for the cloud.
+Delivering the most comprehensive integrated solution ahead of the competition — simple, agile, and purpose-built for the cloud native.

 Pricing Simple & transparent Complex & customized